Safety-Metrics/OSH/README.md

-# State OSHA Steel Erection Dashboard
+# State OSHA Steel Erection Dashboard.

 This dashboard is a single static `index.html` file that reads the published Google Sheet CSV directly in the browser.